ASCII-Mentorships/Simulation-of-Non-Linear-Oscillators/README.md

 <img src="images/movie_s2.gif" alt="synchronization" align="center">

+A research project on the synchronization of various models of nonlinear oscillators.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#top">back to top</a>)</p>